taboege/gambas3/comp/src/gb.test/README.md

 ----

+You can combine any number of test containers and/or test cases For example like this:

+    Test.Main("TestcontainerOne.TestcaseOne, TestcontainerOne.TestcaseTwo, TestcontainerTwo")

+In this case only two specific tests in TestcontainerOne and all in TestcontainerTwo will run.

+Testcontainer and Testcases can be named the same way as any Gambas Module or Method except that a Testcase may not be named Setup(), Teardown(), SetupEach() or TeardownEach().

 ## Test your project on the console

-If you made an executable of your project, you can even test it on the console.
+You also can test your on the console.
 The command **/usr/bin/gbt3 /path/to/my/project** executes the unittests and prints the result to standard output:

-christof@chrisvirt ~/temp/unittesthelloworld » /usr/bin/gbt3.gambas ~/temp/unittesthelloworld

     1..3

-    TestCase TestHello:TestFortyTwo
+    Testcase TestHello:TestFortyTwo
       ok 1 - Test Hello.FortyTwo
       1..1
     ok 1 - TestHello:TestFortyTwo

-    TestCase TestHello:TestHelloWorld
+    Testcase TestHello:TestHelloWorld
       ok 1 - Test equal strings just for fun ok 2 - HW strings should be equal
       1..2
     ok 2 - TestHello:TestHelloWorld

-    TestCase TestHello:TestRight
+    Testcase TestHello:TestRight
       ok 1 - Test Hello.Right says Right
       1..1
     ok 3 - TestHello:TestRight

     # Ran: ''
     #
     # PASSED

 ## Test fixture

 Sometimes it is neccessary to create a "fixture", a special environment for a test or a couple of tests, and to destroy this environment after the test is done.
-For example a database connection should be established, some tables for testing should be created and this has to be reverted afterwards.
-This can be done with Setup... and Teardown... functions inside the TestContainer.
+For example a database connection should be established at the beginning of all tests, some tables for testing should be created and deleted for every single testcase and the database connection should be closed at the end.
+This can be done with Setup... and Teardown... functions inside the Testcontainer.

 ### Sub SetupEach() and Sub TeardownEach()

-You can create methods with these names to create an environment for each testmethod before it is invoked and to destroy it afterwards.
-If you have five testmethods inside your TestContainer these functions will be invoked five times, SetupEach() before each testmethod, TeardownEach() after each testmethod.
+You can create methods with these names to create an environment for each Testcase before it is invoked and to destroy it afterwards.
+If you have five Testcases inside your Testcontainer these functions will be invoked five times, SetupEach() before each Testcase, TeardownEach() after each Testcase.
 Got it?

 ### Sub Setup() and Sub Teardown()

-You can create methods with these names to create an environment for all testmethods inside a TestContainer, in the beginning Setup() is invoked and after all testmethods inside the testclass are done you can destroy the environment with Teardown().
+You can create methods with these names to create an environment for all Testcases inside a Testcontainer, in the beginning Setup() is invoked and after all Testcases inside the Testcontainer are done you can destroy the environment with Teardown().